balena-io/balena-cli/doc/cli.markdown

 data types like lists and empty strings.
 The 'jq' utility may be helpful in shell scripts (https://stedolan.github.io/jq/manual/).

+This command can also be invoked with 'balena --version' or 'balena -v'.

 Examples:

 	$ balena version
 	$ balena version -a
 	$ balena version -j
+	$ balena --version
+	$ balena -v

 ### Options